glawrence/titles-extension/README.md

 * Improve how the layout is done, so that it renders well across browsers and operating systems

 # History
-This is a brief history of my Titles Extension
+This is a brief history of my Titles Extension, there is also a more complete [changelog.txt](https://github.com/glawrence/titles-extension/blob/main/WebExtension/changelog.txt) available.

 ## Pre-Release
 The very first versions of the extension were for my own personal use.
 I just wanted a quick and easy way to simply get the URL of a web page, along with the title, of the page from the `<title>` tag in the HTML source.
 Doing this manually was hard work, so it was Firefox extension to the rescue.